ULHPC/resif/docs/Command-line-interface.markdown

 `export PYTHONPATH=$PYTHONPATH:$HOME/local/lib/python2.7/site-packages`
 Note that in this last path, the part `python2.7` may change depending on the python version you use on your computer.
 Just modify the previous path accordingly to what is actually present in your tree at this point.

+### Bash completion

 Then, for more comfort, activate the bash auto-completion for the module:
+`eval "$(_RESIF_COMPLETE=source resif)"`

+Since this has to be done each time you launch a new terminal, you may want to create an activation script:
+`_RESIF_COMPLETE=source resif > resif-complete.sh`
+Then you'll just source this file to activate the bash completion (still each time you launch a new terminal):
 `source resif-complete.sh`
-(This step has to be done each time you create a new shell)
+If you want to always have the bash completion, put this file in your `/etc/bash_completion.d` directory (requires root access).

-### Full bootstrap
+### Full bootstrap (Obsolete)

 If all you want is to replicate the architecture on the clusters but on your computer (requires root permissions), just execute the following command:
 `bash <(curl https://raw.githubusercontent.com/ULHPC/modules/develop/binscripts/bootstrap.sh)`